OmniMAE: Single Model Masked Pretraining on Images and Videos: Experiments

 { \bf Type of masking.} We study the effect of the type of masking used in training our models.
 The different types of masking are illustrated in~\cref{fig:masking_types}.
 We experiment with Random masking which masks patches in the image or video randomly.
 For videos, we experiment with two types of masking that exploit the temporal structure.
 In Tube masking, we mask random patches at the same spatial location across all the frames.
 In Causal masking, we use a raster order masking, akin to generative image models~\cite{chen2020generative,parmar2018image}, \ie the patches in the top-left of the image, and earlier frames of the video, are kept while the rest are masked.
 Finally, in Frame masking, we randomly mask some frames in the video, while keeping all patches from the unmasked frames.
 As seen in~\cref{tab:ablations_masking_type}, Random and Tube masking perform comparably well on both image and video tasks.
 We find that in case of Causal masking, the prediction task becomes exceedingly tough due to the uncertainity of the future, and in case of Frame masking, it becomes relatively easy due to the high redundancy of pixel values across frames.
 Hence in both these cases, the representation learned does not perform as well on video recognition tasks.
 Given the simplicity of random masking, we use that for both modalities.

 { \bf Decoder architecture.} Since image and video prediction tasks may require specialized parameters, we study two settings: (1) the decoder parameters are shared for image and video pixel prediction; (2) two separate decoders are used for image and video prediction.
-For the latter we use the default decoder settings from MAE and \videomae respectively, wherein MAE's decoder has a significantly higher number of parameters than \videomae's.
+For the latter we use our default decoder setting for videos (4 layers/384-D), however a larger 8-layer/512-D decoder for images as proposed in \mae~\cite{he2021masked}.
 The results in~\cref{tab:ablations_decoder} show that using a shared decoder for both image and video prediction leads to better transfer learning accuracy.
 A shared decoder also offers a $4\times$ reduction in the number of parameters compared to using separate decoders while also being simpler to implement.

 { \bf Decoder capacity.} In~\cref{tab:ablations_decoder}, we vary the decoder capacity and measure its impact on the final transfer learning accuracy.
 To change the decoder capacity, we vary the number of Transformer layers $L$ used and the dimension $d$ of the MLP used in the Transformer layers.
 Overall, the final transfer learning accuracy is robust to decoder capacity.
 A shallow decoder of 4 layers (8 for \vitH) offers a good trade-off between the decoder size and final accuracies.